marcobrianza/testcode/README.md

-This is general test code
+repo for testig vorious code